Better data for a better world.

 2022

-Based on customer feedback, Simba pivots the core concept and incorporates with its first pilots. 🎉
+Based on feedback, Simba pivots the core concept and formally incorporates, signing its first customers.

-The team participates in OCEAN accelerator and secures their first funding.
+The team participates in OCEAN accelerator and secures its first funding.

 2023